Articles on: Listings Management

 Common issues & tips

-• File visibility: Clients can only see documents meant for them.
+• File visibility: Clients can only see documents intended for them.
 Your private notes remain hidden.

-• Wrong property: Always double-check you’re inside the correct property before uploading.
+• Property selection: Ensure you’re inside the correct property before uploading.

-• Naming discipline: Rename files clearly (e.g. Inspection_Report_Alameda_2026.pdf) to reduce confusion later.
+• Naming discipline: Clearly rename files (e.g., Inspection_Report_Alameda_2026.pdf) to minimize confusion later.

-• Version control: Upload updated versions instead of replacing files so the history stays intact.
+• Version control: Upload updated versions instead of replacing files to maintain history.

-• Performance: Large PDFs upload best on stable connections—avoid mobile hotspots if possible.
+• Performance: Large PDFs upload best on stable connections—consider avoiding mobile hotspots if possible.

 Was this article helpful?